blues/app-accelerators/71-legacy-diesel-generator-fleet-performance-uplift/README.md

 ### Key code snippet 1: latch-based alarm detection, retry-on-send-failure, and alarm history logging

 The alarm register is checked on every successful poll.
 Detection is **latch-based**, not transition-gated: the condition is evaluated against the per-alert latch flags (`g_active_controller_alarm`, `g_active_fts`) rather than against a change in the stored alarm word.
 This means that if `sendEvent()` fails — transient I²C hiccup, Notecard not yet ready — the latch stays `false` and the alert is automatically retried on every subsequent sample while the fault remains asserted.
-Once the note is queued successfully the latch blocks re-firing, so a sustained fault still emits only one event per asserted-alarm period. `g_current_alarm_word` is updated unconditionally on every sample, independently of the latch state, so the summary Note always carries the freshest alarm word.
+Once the Note is queued successfully the latch blocks re-firing, so a sustained fault still emits only one event per asserted-alarm period. `g_current_alarm_word` is updated unconditionally on every sample, independently of the latch state, so the summary Note always carries the freshest alarm word.

 History logging captures every distinct `alarm_word` value, not just the initial assertion.
 A separate `g_alarm_logged_controller` / `g_alarm_logged_fts` flag tracks whether the first entry for a given assertion period has been written; the initial detection logs exactly once through that gate.
 While the alarm word remains non-zero, any subsequent poll that returns a *different* nonzero value — bits added as a second fault asserts, or one of several bits cleared while others persist — is logged immediately as an additional `controller_alarm` entry with the updated bitmask.
 No new `sendEvent()` is triggered for these mid-nonzero changes; one alert per assertion period avoids alarm fatigue on gradually-evolving fault sets.
 Decoupling history-logged state from event-queued state means that when `sendEvent()` fails and the latch stays `false`, the next retry re-calls `sendEvent()` but does **not** re-log the initial entry — without this separation, send retries would accumulate duplicate entries, corrupting the chronology and evicting later events from the 8-slot buffer.
-The matching clearance (`alarm_clear` / `fts_clear`) is logged once when the alarm word returns to zero, gated on the history flag rather than the event-queued latch, so a clearance entry is always paired with its assertion even when the note never queued successfully.
+The matching clearance (`alarm_clear` / `fts_clear`) is logged once when the alarm word returns to zero, gated on the history flag rather than the event-queued latch, so a clearance entry is always paired with its assertion even when the Note never queued successfully.

 **Boot-seeding behavior.** On the *first* valid poll after boot or a watchdog reset, the firmware checks the alarm word immediately and emits `controller_alarm` (and `failure_to_start` if `alarm_mask_fts` is configured) if those bits are already asserted — without waiting for a zero-to-nonzero transition that may never occur on this boot session.
 This closes the gap where a monitor rebooted mid-outage would otherwise suppress the pre-existing fault.
 The boot-seeding block calls `logAlarmHistory()` and sets the corresponding `g_alarm_logged_*` flag so the main detection loop does not add a second history entry on the same assertion period if `sendEvent()` fails at boot.